santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/Daily-Review-Meeting-ADLS-&-ADLA.md

 ##Schedule

-1. Review of ADLA FDR Cases
-2. Review of ADLA cases submitted by CSS during call
+1. Review of ADLA cases submitted by CSS during call
-3. Review of ADLA ICMs that the Product team needs feedback on.
+2. Review of ADLA ICMs that the Product team needs feedback on.

-4. Review of ADLS cases submitted by CSS during call
+3. Review of ADLS cases submitted by CSS during call
-5. Review of ADLS FDR Cases
-6. Review of ADLS ICM list
+4. Review of ADLS ICM list

 #Views/Reports Covered During Meeting